rimutaka/posts/on-power-users/readme.md

 > Well, sorry, that can't be done.
 You have too many tracks, Mr. Poweruser.
 Have you tried using a [3rd party app](https://play.google.com/store/search?q=spotify&c=apps&hl=en) or [our API](https://developer.spotify.com/)?

-### Spotify, like many others, solved the problem of power-user demands by [becoming a platform](https://mastersofscale.com/tobi-lutke-be-a-platform/) with a rich set of APIs.
+### Spotify, [like many others](https://mastersofscale.com/tobi-lutke-be-a-platform/), solved the problem of power-user demands by becoming a platform with a rich set of APIs and 3rd party apps.

-I figured that going down the API route was a bit too much for my little "shuffle" problem and [built a browser add-on](https://github.com/rimutaka/spotify-play-all-saved-albums) to make me a playlist exactly the way I want with a single click.
+I had no choice, but to channel my frustration into making a [browser add-on to combine all my albums into a single playlist](https://github.com/rimutaka/spotify-play-all-saved-albums) with one click.

 Me and my music got reunited and I still love Spotify even if they don't love me as much in return.